precipice/campfire_export/README.md

 Ruby 1.8.7 or later is required.

-First, clone the GitHub repo:

-    $ git clone git://github.com/precipice/campfire_export.git

-If you don't already have [Bundler](http://gembundler.com/) installed, do that
-now:
+To install:

-    $ gem install bundler
+    $ gem install campfire_export

-Then install required gems via Bundler:

-    $ bundle install

 ## Configuring ##

 There are a number of configuration variables required to run the export.
-Create the `.campfire_export.yaml` file in your home directory using this
+The export script will prompt you for these; just run it and away you go.
+If you want to run the script repeatedly or want to control the start and end date of the export, you can create a `.campfire_export.yaml` file in your home directory using this template:
-template:

-    # Campfire export configuration -- all options are required.

     # Your Campfire subdomain (for 'https://myco.campfirenow.com', use 'myco').
     subdomain:  example